 We all have our reasons for travel and often we don’t know what those reasons are until much later.
-Traveling benefits us in many ways and in order to fully appreciate and absorb the changes we go through, we need to take time to relax, reflect, and really appreciate the people we have become.
+Traveling benefits us in many ways and to fully appreciate and absorb the changes we go through, we need to take time to relax, reflect, and appreciate the people we have become.

 I was a very different person when I first set out traveling.
 Sure, I had realized that I needed a break from the corporate world, but I had no idea how much, or how the decision would change me for the rest of my life!
 This is my most personal article so far; my realization after traveling non-stop since 2013 – from solo backpacking to falling in love with another backpacker.

 1. I’m more confident with myself

-Before traveling, I was always worried about what other people think of me.
+Before traveling, I was always worried about what other people thought of me.
 How I looked and dressed was important to me, wondering if I was good-looking enough to socialize and be one of the people I used to hang out with.
 I was always worried about gaining weight, and getting darker (in my country, if you’re dark they say you’re ugly!).
-I always had to look “presentable” to impress people and I thought I really NEEDED it for people to accept and like me.
+I always had to look “presentable” to impress people and I thought I NEEDED it for people to accept and like me.

-Now, I’m more confident with my color, my weight, how I dress like a hippie compared to my “branded” life before.
-It doesn’t really matter now, I’m confident with myself and I only attract people who likes me for who I am.
+Now, I’m more confident with my color, my weight, and how I dress like a hippie compared to my “branded” life before.
+It doesn’t matter now, I’m confident with myself and I only attract people who like me for who I am.

 2. I’ve learned how to truly love and be loved